Derivation of the Reference Strain and Boundary Condition

 assume([phi alpha s r, theta],'positive')

-p_star = [ r*cos(-phi); r*sin(-phi); s*sin(-alpha); ]
+is the reference postion vectorp_star = [ r*cos(-phi); r*sin(-phi); s*sin(-alpha); ]

 p_star =